Advancing NHS Legacy Information Management

 2TacticalBasic retention for legal (NHS) requirements; minimal metadata; manual access; not integrated with EPR; not usable by digital platforms.

-3ManagedCentralised archiving with governance; role-based access; data normalization (e.g., SNOMED, HL7); partial integration with NHS digital workflows.
+3ManagedCentralised archiving with governance; role-based access; data normalisation (e.g., SNOMED, HL7); partial integration with NHS digital workflows.

 4StrategicArchived data leveraged for clinical, operational, and legal use; feeds NHS dashboards; APIs for integration; procurement includes interoperability.

-5IntelligentArchives are AI-ready; data used for advanced analytics, predictive modeling, and digital twins; supports real-time smart care and research.
+5IntelligentArchives are AI-ready; data used for advanced analytics, predictive modelling, and digital twins; supports real-time smart care and research.

 Domains and Components